ayroblu/collab-notes/README.md

 TODO
 ----
 ### MVP
-- refactor new room, and new file experience, no longer autojoin
 - seperate button to create comment into its own scoll section
 - race condition for undo decorations
   - if commented text no longer exists on page - hide them